SECURITIES AND EXCHANGE COMMISSION

 6) Lead times and expected development times used in this Presentation indicate our internal evaluations of a project’s expected timeline.
 They refer to us completing certain stages of projects within a timeframe and within a spectrum of budget parameters that, when taken as a whole, are substantially consistent with our business model.
 These timeframes include assumptions regarding items that are outside our control, including permitting, weather, supply of equipment and materials, and other potential sources of delay.
 To the extent that projects have not yet started or are currently under development, we can make no assurance that such projects are on track within the timeline parameters we establish.
 Additionally, the construction of facilities is inherently subject to the risks of cost overruns and delays.
 If we are unable to construct, commission, complete and operate any of our facilities as expected, or, when and if constructed, any of them do not accomplish our goals, estimates regarding timelines, budget and savings could be materially and adversely affected.

-16) "Adjusted Net Income” means Net Income as presented in the relevant Form 10-K or Form 10-Q for the relevant financial period as adjusted by non-cash impairment charges or losses on disposal of our assets.
+15) “Adjusted Net Income” means Net Income attributable to stockholders as presented in the relevant Form 10-K or Form 10-Q for the relevant financial period as adjusted by non-cash impairment charges or losses on disposal of our assets.

 For additional information that management believes to be useful for investors, please refer to the presentation posted on the Investors section of New Fortress Energy’s website, www.newfortressenergy.com, and the Company’s most recent Annual Report on Form 10-K, which is available on the Company’s website.
 Nothing on our website is included or incorporated by reference herein.